arlowatts/torys-map/worldbuilding/guides/new-player-guide.md

 ## Questions?

 I can answer questions!
 Just send them right on and I'll respond when I feel like it.
-Luckily for you, I love answering questions and will absolutely prioritize them over my schoolwork whether you like it or not.
+Luckily for you, I love answering questions!